RickDW/bikey/README.md

 )
 ```

+## Custom Simulink environments

+**This functionality is currently being updated.**

+This package makes creating your own Simulink environments as easy as possible.
+All you need to do is subclass bikey.simulink.SimulinkEnv, override the
+process_step() function with the code for your own environment, and set up
+the correct observation and action spaces.
+The process_step() function defines
+the rules of the environment: it determines rewards, when to end an episode,
+and additionally it can provide some general info that can be useful when
+debugging a RL training session.

+The basic Simulink template file has a very simple Simulink model: actions are
+provided to Simulink through a constant block, and outputs are read out from
+the Matlab workspace.
+If you need to customize this feel free to do so, but
+make sure there is a constant block with name 'actions', and a block that
+saves the last, and only the last, Spacar observation to 'out.observations' in
+the Matlab workspace.

+Along with all of the settings available when instantiating an environment,
+this should give you plenty of room to create any setup you want.

 ## Networked environments
 The project for which this package is designed has a need for remote execution
 of environments, meaning the environment has to be controlled from a different